 Because every case of mixed cerebral palsy is unique, ideal management interventions will vary from person to person.

 Common management interventions include:

-- Physical therapy helps individuals improve their motor functions through target exercises.
-It can help lengthen tight muscles to increase range of motion and strengthen underused muscles to improve motor control.
+- Physical therapy helps individuals improve their motor functions through targeted exercises.
+It may lengthen tight muscles to increase range of motion and strengthen underused muscles to improve motor control.

 - Occupational therapy helps individuals improve their independence by practicing new ways to perform daily activities.
-It can also involve learning how to use adaptive devices.
+It may also involve learning how to use adaptive devices.